nvim-telescope/telescope.nvim/README.md

 Attaching your own mappings is possible and additional information will come soon.

+Additionally, the prompt's filetype will be `TelescopePrompt`.
+You can customize the filetype as you would normally.

 ## Status (Unstable API)

 While the underlying API & Infrastructure (A.K.A.
 Spaghetti Code) is still very much WIP and